sflinter/hypergraph/README.md

 The connections between nodes play the crucial part, these can be optimized through meta-heurisitic optimisation algorithms (e.g. genetic algorithms).
 The result is a network of nodes composed by "moving parts" which can be somehow altered by global optimization algorithms.
 The "moving parts" of the structure are called tweaks.
-The optimization algorithms require a measure of fitness, which is user-defined, to understand the effect of each tweak on the task to be optimized.
+The optimization algorithms require a measure of performance, which is user-defined, to understand the effect of each tweak on the task to be optimized.

 The purpose of the project is purely experimental and we are willing to accept any contribution and comment.